dragoonDorise/pegasus-rg552-metadata/README.md

 - Download the contents on the Main Branch and copy everything to your SD CARD.
 - Install Pegasus from the apk in the SD card
-- Copy the contents of \-internal to your Android Internal Storage so we can configure Pegasus and Retroarch
+- Copy the contents of \-internal to your Android Internal Storage so both Pegasus and Retroarch are autoconfigured
 - Scrap your roms
 - Enjoy